DR Congo’s Tshisekedi: son emerges from father’s shadow

 Date created : Latest update :

-The son of DR Congo's veteran opposition leader, Felix Tshisekedi has taken the prize that long eluded his father – the presidency of sub-Saharan Africa’s largest country – in a surprise result his main opponent has denounced as an "electoral coup".
+The son of DR Congo's veteran opposition leader, Felix Tshisekedi has taken the prize that long eluded his father – the presidency of sub-Saharan Africa’s largest country.

 Runner-up Martin Fayulu, the pre-election favourite, promptly denounced the results as an “electoral coup” that does “not reflect the truth of the ballots”.

-Tshisekedi is the head of the Union for Democracy and Social Progress (UDPS), a party founded by his father Etienne, who spent decades as the country's main opposition leader but died in February last year.
+Tshisekedi is the head of the Union for Democracy and Social Progress (UDPS), a party founded by his father Etienne, who spent decades as the country's main opposition leader but died in February 2017 aged 84.

 But the deal drew a furious response from his supporters, prompting him and fellow opposition leader Vital Kamerhe to abandon the deal and run on a joint ticket, weakening and splitting the opposition.